 Framed against the backdrop of the nation’s only tropical rainforest, the Hyatt Regency Grand Reserve Puerto Rico, with its all-suite bungalow style accommodations, is set on a natural reserve.
 Parents, grandparents, aunts, and uncles can play one of the two 18-hole world-class Tom Kite-designed golf courses, indulge in massages in the full-service spa on property, and lounge on the beach.
 The teens, tweens, and kids can play in three pools within the resort including Puerto Rico’s largest lagoon-style pool, and explore the floating waterpark off the beach.

 RESORT LIVING: 8 Best Puerto Rico All-Inclusive Resorts for Families

 Venture off property and explore the waterfalls in El Yunque National Rainforest only a few miles away.
 If you’re game, kayak in one of the three bioluminescent bays on the island, zipline, or explore the nearby 18th century fortress Castillo San Cristóbal in San Juan.
-At Carabalí Rainforest Park you can ride horses on riverside trails through the rainforest or take ATVs into the foothills.
+At Carabalí Rainforest Adventure Park you can ride horses on riverside trails through the rainforest or take ATVs into the foothills.
 Finish off your days at any of the five on-site culinary eateries while enjoying the sunset.